qthequartermasterman/fallout-houston-campaign/docs/Background/factions/lonestarrepublic.md

     - Resource Ambitions: Their primary focus is securing and controlling valuable resources, including energy, to support their growing population and prepare for a historic manned rocket launch.
 - **Notable Figures:**
-    - President Samuel "Stargazer" Davis: The elected leader of the Lone Star Republic, responsible for making critical decisions about the faction's future.
+    - President Samuel Davis: The elected leader of the Lone Star Republic, responsible for making critical decisions about the faction's future.
     - General Maria "Ironclad" Ramirez: The military leader tasked with safeguarding the Republic's interests and enforcing its policies.